OhioBWC - Basics: (Policy library) - File

 B. Identifying Potential Subrogation

-2. Claims services staff shall gather information during their intial contact with the IW to identify the following:
+2. Claims services staff shall gather information during their initial contact with the IW to identify the following:

 a.
 If a third party was involved in the accident; or